USAJOBS/help-center/how-to/search/filters/salary.md

 tags: [search, filters, salary]
 ---

-Use this filter to show results by salary or pay grade.
+Use this filter to limit results to one or more salary range.

-## Pay Grade
+## Salary Range

-A pay grade is a rate of basic pay associated with a specific level of work or range of difficulty, responsibility, and qualification requirements.
-The GS pay schedule has 15 pay grades and 10 steps in each grade covering more than 400 occupations.
+The minimum and maximum amount of pay within a pay grade or pay band for that position.
+Agencies offer pay for a position depending on their pay setting rules and your qualifications.
+Each online job announcement notes the specific education and/or experience requirements that are reviewed to create a salary range for that position.

 ## Additional Resources